 Sixty-five percent of nurses report high stress and burnout, and only 60% would choose nursing again (Cross Country Healthcare/FAU, 2025).
 That means your recruiting pitch can’t just be about the role and the pay.
 It needs to address the reason nearly half of nurses are thinking about leaving the profession entirely.

 Flexible scheduling is the single biggest lever healthcare employers have.
-Self-scheduling platforms, guaranteed weekends off on a rotating basis, and shorter shift options (8-hour shifts alongside traditional 12s) make a material difference in candidate interest.
-When two otherwise identical job offers differ only on scheduling flexibility, the flexible one wins almost every time.
+Self-scheduling platforms, guaranteed weekends off on a rotating basis, and shorter shift options (8-hour shifts alongside traditional 12s) make a material difference in applicant interest.
+Between two otherwise identical offers, the more flexible schedule wins almost every time.

 But scheduling alone isn’t enough.
 Healthcare organizations that address burnout structurally - through safe staffing ratios, mental health support, and workload transparency in job postings - convert more candidates and retain them longer.
 If your facility’s nurse-to-patient ratio is better than average, say so in the posting.
 If you offer Employee Assistance Programs with dedicated mental health support, lead with that.

-The Deloitte Healthcare Worker Shortage Report found that 46% of clinicians report high burnout and 99% say worker shortages decrease care quality.
-That second number matters for recruiting: nurses don't just leave because they're tired.
-They leave because understaffing makes it impossible to deliver the care they signed up to provide.
-Addressing that root cause in your employer brand and job descriptions isn't fluff.
-It's what separates employers who retain from employers who churn.
+Deloitte’s Healthcare Worker Shortage Report found that 46% of clinicians report high burnout and 99% say worker shortages decrease care quality.
+Here’s what that second number means for recruiting: staff don’t just leave because they’re tired.
+Understaffing makes it impossible to deliver the care they signed up to provide.
+Addressing that root cause in your employer brand and job descriptions isn’t fluff.
+It’s what separates employers who retain from employers who churn.

 What does this look like in practice?
 Here are specific things to include in your job postings and recruiter outreach messages: